Renormalizing one-point probability distribution function for cosmological counts in cells: One-Point Probability Distribution Function

 \subsection{Contribution of UV modes}

-In general the computation of the fluctuation determinant for a given $\ell$ requires solving the system of partial differential equations for the set of functions $(\delta_\ell^{(1)},\Theta_\ell^{(1)},\Psi_\ell^{(1)})$.
+As discussed above, the computation of the fluctuation determinant for a general $\ell$ requires solving the system of partial differential equations for the set of functions $(\delta_\ell^{(1)},\Theta_\ell^{(1)},\Psi_\ell^{(1)})$.
 But in the limit of large orbital numbers $\ell\gg1$ one can use the Wentzel--Kramers--Brillouin (WKB) approximation to reduce the equations on aspherical perturbations to the ordinary differential equations in time which can be easily solved.
 The value of this analysis is twofold.
 First, it allows us to efficiently evaluate the contributions of high multipoles to the aspherical prefactor within the fluid picture.
 Second, it elucidates the structure of this contribution and provides an insight for its renormalization.

-Recall that the initial conditions for the linear aspherical perturbations are provided by the spherical Bessel functions, Eq.~(\ref{linit1}).
-For large $\ell$, $j_\ell(kr)$ is exponentially suppressed at $kr<(\ell+1/2)$.
-It implies that the perturbations with $kr_*\ll \ell$ do not contribute into the variation of the density inside the cell and the corresponding elements of the response matrix are suppressed, $Q_\ell(k,k')\approx0$ for $k$ or $k'$ much smaller than $\ell/r_*$.
-The dominant contribution into the response matrix then comes from the modes with \be k\gtrsim\ell/r_*\gg1/r_*\;. \ee These modes oscillate much faster than the background solution, so one can apply the WKB approximation to find their evolution.